UNC-Chapel Hill sees two COVID outbreaks in reopened dorms - Salisbury Post

 Associated Press/Report for America

-RALEIGH (AP) — School is back in session this week at many North Carolina college campuses, and so is the coronavirus.
+RALEIGH — School is back in session this week at many North Carolina college campuses, and so is the coronavirus.

 The University of North Carolina at Chapel Hill announced on Friday it had two separate clusters of COVID-19 occur among residents of Ehringhaus Community and Granville Towers.